DynamiX: Large-Scale Dynamic Social Network Simulator: Related Work

 \subsection{Link Prediction}

-Link prediction is a core technique for modeling dynamic social relationships, providing theoretical foundations for uncovering the mechanisms of group relationship evolution, and characterizing individual behavior patterns.
-Link prediction methods can be broadly categorized into three types: heuristic, probabilistic, and graph-based deep learning methods.
+Link prediction is a core technique for modeling dynamic social relationships, providing theoretical foundations for uncovering the evolution mechanisms of social relationships, and the patterns of individual behaviors.
+They can be broadly categorized into three types:

-\textbf{Heuristic Methods} They typically rely on the network topology to assess structural similarity between node pairs \cite{DBLP:journals/sigkdd/RattiganJ05}.
-Notably, Michael et al. propose some easily computable structural features to identify missing links, revealing hidden relationships in social networks \cite{DBLP:conf/socialcom/FireTLPRE11}.
-These methods offer advantages of low computational overhead and ease of implementation.
-However, they generally fall short in capturing the dynamic and heterogeneous nature of social networks, limiting their effectiveness in modeling link evolution.
+\textbf{Heuristic Methods:} They typically leverage network topology to assess structure similarity between node pairs \cite{DBLP:conf/cikm/Liben-NowellK03,DBLP:conf/socialcom/FireTLPRE11,DBLP:journals/socnet/AdamicA03,DBLP:journals/jasis/Liben-NowellK07,chen2012identifying}.
+For example, Michael \textit{et al.} propose a set of simple structure features to identify missing links, thereby uncovering hidden relationships within social networks \cite{DBLP:conf/socialcom/FireTLPRE11}.
+While these methods offer advantages of easy implementation and low computation cost, they are inherently limited by their reliance on static structure information.
+As they ignore temporal variations and attribute similarity, they struggle to capture the dynamic and heterogeneous nature of social networks, thereby limiting their effectiveness in modeling link evolution.

-\textbf{Probabilistic Methods} To address the limitations of heuristic methods, researchers have introduced probabilistic methods, which construct parameterized statistical models to simulate the edge formation through estimating the underlying connection probabilities between nodes \cite{DBLP:journals/jnca/DaudHSSA20, DBLP:conf/icc/DasD17}.
-For instance, RFG captures key mechanisms of link formation and network evolution by leveraging common social patterns and structural features across heterogeneous networks \cite{DBLP:conf/icdm/DongTWTCRC12}.
-Despite their theoretical rigor, such methods often suffer from high data dependency, complex model design, and strong prior assumptions, which constrains their scalability and adaptability in dynamic and evolving environments.
+\textbf{Probabilistic Methods:} To address the limitations, researchers have introduced probabilistic methods, which construct parameterized statistical models to simulate the links formation through estimating the underlying connection probabilities between nodes \cite{DBLP:conf/icdm/DongTWTCRC12, DBLP:conf/icc/DasD17}.
+For instance, RFG captures key network evolution mechanisms by leveraging common social patterns and structure features across heterogeneous networks \cite{DBLP:conf/icdm/DongTWTCRC12}.
+Despite their theoretical rigor, such methods often suffer from high data dependency, complex model design, and strong prior assumptions, which constrain their scalability and adaptability in dynamic and evolving environments.